TS-430S Repair and Restoration. November 2018

 TS-430S transceiver and faults

-its life appears in moderately good condition with all knobs and
+good condition with all knobs and marking intact.

-radio has in recent times developed various issues in both receive and
+recent times developed various issues in both receive and transmit

 of issues requiring attention:

 radio is slow to start up and stabilise.

 is an unstable tone present in the audio.

 has low too very low sensitivity on most of the band pass filter

 S meter is very unresponsive in most receive modes except FM.

 VFO is often unstable.